LnikiTech/RegionPay/README.md

-RegionPay is a Minecraft plugin that charges players when they enter a specified WorldGuard region.
+RegionPay is a Minecraft plugin that charges players when they enter a specifi.
-Useful for servers that want to create toll areas, paid zones, restricted access areas, or economic-based gameplay regions.
+Perfect for server

 🔧 Features

 Automatically charges players when entering configured regions

-Fully customizable per-region pricing

-Easy configuration using config.yml and region.yml
+Per-region pricing using a WorldGuard custom flag

+Distributes money to

+Fully configurable via config.yml

-Lightweight and optimized for production servers
+Lightweight and production-rea

 📌 Requirements

 Paper / Spigot 1.21.x

-Vault (Economy API)
+Vault (Economy

-Economy plugin compatible with Vault
+Any Vault-compatible economy plugin

 WorldGuard / WorldEdit